-Q: I've heard that reusable bags can spread disease?
+Q: I've heard that reusable bags can spread disease.
 Should I be concerned?

 A: DNREC encourages all customers to turn their reusable plastic bags inside out when they get home, wipe them down with a disinfecting wipe and reuse them on future trips to the store.
 Several studies have shown that reusable bags which were not cleaned or sanitized, have the potential to spread disease.
-However, these same studies concluded that washing bags in the laundry or disinfecting them with a cleaning wipe removed 99% of the things which could cause disease.
+However, these same studies concluded that washing bags in the laundry or disinfecting them with a cleaning wipe removed 99% of bacteria.

-Q: How do I get rid of my current supply of plastic film bags?
+Q: How do I dispose of my current supply of plastic film bags?

 A: Plastic carryout bags CANNOT go into your curbside recycling cart at home.
-Instead, return them to the stores to be recycled.
-Retail stores that offer exempt plastic film bags to consumers for bulk items such as fruits/vegetables as well as bags used to cover meat - which are still allowed by this law - will still be required to provide an At-Store Recycling program for plastic bags and film.
-The drop-off location should be visible and accessible within the store.
-Plastic bags and film recycling containers are typically located near the entrance or by the customer service.
+Instead, return them to a store with an At-Store Recycling Program to be recycled.
+Retail stores that offer exempt plastic bags to consumers for bulk items such as fruits/vegetables - which are still allowed by this law - are required to provide an At-Store Recycling Program for plastic bags and film.

+Plastic bag and film recycling containers are typically located near the entrance or by the customer service in the store.
 All plastic bags and film you cannot reuse anymore should be recycled at these locations.
+See de.gov/bags for a list of accepted items.

-Q: My store doesn't have an At-Store Plastic Bag Recycling program?
+Q: My store doesn't have an At-Store Plastic Bag Recycling Program.
 Why?